 The process for agencies offering Type II advice only and those offering Type II and Type III advice is the same

 No, the report will be sent directly to the advice provider.

 However, your agency will be expected to submit a copy of your Moderation Committee decision letter with your application for audit.

 The Moderation Committee considers all the peer review reports written about your agency’s casework.
-Your agency has to achieve at least 75% to be deemed compliant in a topic.
+Your agency has to achieve a casefile pass mark of at least 75% to be deemed compliant in a topic.